chrisnieves60/Skillstorm-Project1/README.md

 - Create/update/delete warehouses with max capacity, see current utilization.
 - Add inventory items, edit, delete, and transfer between warehouses.
 - Capacity guardrails in the UI and API so you don’t overfill a site.
-- Simple dashboard and detail views for quick peeks at stock.
+- Simple warehouse and detail views for quick peeks at stock.

 ## API quick peek